buche/leaflet-openweathermap/README.md

 * *imageHeightStation*: Number ( **25** ).
 Height of image for station type unequal to 1.
 * *markerFunction*: Function ( **null** ).
 User defined function for marker creation.
 Needs one parameter for station data.
 * *popupFunction*: Function ( **null** ).
 User defined function for popup creation.
 Needs one parameter for station data.
+* *caching*: **true** or false.
+Use caching of current weather data.
+Cached data is reloaded when it is too old or the new bounding box doesn't fit inside the cached bounding box.
+* *cacheMaxAge*: Number ( **15** ).
+Maximum age in minutes for cached data before it is considered as too old.

 ## Simple Example